mohamed-arshad-ch/aq-pay-api/NOTIFICATION_API_DOCUMENTATION.md

 ---

-### 3. Mark All Notifications as Read
+### 3. Mark All Notifications as Read by User

 **Endpoint:** `PUT /api/notifications/mark-all-read`

-**Description:** Marks all unread notifications for the authenticated user as read.
+**Description:** Marks all unread notifications for the authenticated user as read by user.
+This only updates the user read status (`isReadByUser`), not the admin read status.

 **Authentication:** Required (User/Admin)